 As well as dispensing and keeping track of medications, pharmacists are also expected to liaise with doctors and other healthcare professionals.
 As a pharmacist, you should also expect to offer advice and pharmaceutical information to patients.

 The average salary for a pharmacist in the UK is £37,551, with more experienced pharmacists earning around £49,000.
 In the US, pharmacists can expect to earn an average of $116,061.
-All of the salaries listed throughout this article have been taken from Payscale.

-What do I need to become a pharmacist?
+How can I become a pharmacist?

 3. Healthcare manager

-This healthcare career is a little different to the others we’ve listed, as it’s very management and administration focused.
+This healthcare career is a little different to the others we’ve listed as it’s very management and administration-focused.
 As a healthcare manager, you can expect to spend your time handling finances, overseeing and directing departments, purchasing new resources and strategically planning the establishment’s objectives.

-What do I need to become a healthcare manager?
+How can I become a healthcare manager?

 To land a role as a healthcare manager, you’ll need to hold a bachelor’s degree, although a Master’s degree would be preferred.
-Our Master of business administration in the healthcare sector is the perfect degree to get yourself a healthcare manager position.
+Our Master of Business Administration in the healthcare sector is the perfect degree to get yourself a healthcare manager position.